appsmithorg/appsmith-docs/website/docs/reference/widgets/phone-input.md

 <dd>

-To enable the **Alignment** property, select *Left* from the **Position** property.
-This allows you to align the text to the left boundary or adjust it closer to the widget using the Right alignment option.
+This property is only available when you select **Left** from the Position property.
+It allows you to align the text to the left boundary or adjust it closer to the widget using the Right alignment option.

 </dd>